 To contribute in keeping SciLifeLab infrastructure at cutting-edge, a call for Technology Development Projects (TDPs)was opened during spring 2018.
 Now the sixteen projects, which will receive a total of 40 MSEK over a two-year period, are revealed.

 The purpose of the TDP initiative is to enable the development, exploration and optimization of new technologies in life science.
-In the ideal case, these new technologies will later be incorporated as new services into existing facilities.
+In the ideal case, these new technologies will later be incorporated as new services into existing units.
 The call for applications was open to researchers both within existing infrastructure units and at all universities or institutes in Sweden.

 51 applications were submitted and reviewed and ranked by SciLifeLab, based on technological and strategic importance.
 The evaluation criteria for TDPs were: